 U.S. law establishes a number of factors that can cause an applicant who would otherwise qualify for an immigrant visa to be considered “inadmissible” to the country.
 A finding that one of these preventative factors applies would prevent that Lombard applicant from obtaining LPR status.
 Factors that can cause a person to be treated as inadmissible include:

 In some cases, the person deemed inadmissible may be able to obtain a waiver or meet an exception written into the law.
 For example, in many situations, individuals who are victims of trafficking may not be treated as inadmissible even if they have a great likelihood of becoming a public charge.

 U.S. immigration law is complex, and procedures can be difficult to understand, particularly for those not entirely fluent in the English language.
 Therefore, many applicants who are otherwise eligible to obtain LPR status are prevented from doing so because of the inability to complete the application process or mistakes made during the process.

 For that reason, many applicants find it advantageous to work with an experienced immigration attorney to ensure that requirements are properly fulfilled, and applications are filled out and documented in the most advantageous manner.

 Many will find it extremely difficult to overcome the obstacles to obtaining LPR status in Lombard.
 But for many others, assistance from a dedicated immigration lawyer who understands the process of obtaining a permanent visa can make all the difference.

-For a consultation to learn how a passionate attorney’s experience can help you in the process of applying for LPR status, call now.
+For a consultation to learn how a passionate attorney’s experience can help you in the process of applying for LPR status, contact us today.
 A lawyer can help you fully understand the obstacles you may face and create a plan to overcome them.